-12 An unreasonable capacity allowance is defined as a data cap that falls below the capacity allowance of 600 GB listed in the FCC 2023 Urban Rate Survey (FCC Public Notice DA 22-1338, December 16, 2022).
+11 An unreasonable capacity allowance is defined as a data cap that falls below the capacity allowance of 600 GB listed in the FCC 2023 Urban Rate Survey (FCC Public Notice DA 22-1338, December 16, 2022).
 Alternative plans without unreasonable data caps cannot be business-oriented plans not commonly sold to residential locations.
 A successful challenge may not change the status of the location to unserved or underserved if the same provider offers a service plan without an unreasonable capacity allowance or if another provider offers reliable broadband service at that location.

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals В Business service only The location is residential, but the service offered is marketed or available only to businesses.
-Screenshot of provider webpage.
-Provider has documentation that the service listed in the BDC is available at the location and is marketed to consumers.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals available only to businesses. is marketed to consumers.
 E Enforceable Commitment The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
 Enforceable commitment by service provider (e.g., authorization letter).
-Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern).

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals P Planned service The challenger has knowledge that broadband will be deployed at this location by July 16, 2024, without an enforceable commitment or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment.
-Construction contracts or similar evidence of ongoing deployment, along with evidence that all necessary permits have been applied for or obtained.
-Contracts or a similar binding agreement between the State or SBO and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before July 16, 2024.
-Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.
+Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern). Ρ Planned service The challenger has knowledge that broadband will be deployed at this location by June 30, 2024, without an enforceable commitment or a provider is building out broadband offering performance beyond the requirements of an Construction contracts or similar evidence of on- going deployment, along with evidence that all necessary permits have been applied for or obtained.
+Contracts or a similar binding agreement between the State or SBO and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying Documentation showing that the provider is no longer able to meet the commitment (e.g., is no longer a going concern) or that the planned deployment does not meet the required technology or performance requirements.

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals N Not part of enforceable commitment.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals enforceable commitment. broadband even if not required by its funding source (i.e. , a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024.
+N Not part of enforceable commitment.
 This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment.
 (See BEAD NOFO at 36, n.
 52.)
 Declaration by service provider subject to the enforceable commitment. С Location is a CAI The location should be classified as a CAI.
 Evidence that the location falls within the definitions of CAIs set out in section 1.3.
-13 Evidence that the location does not fall within the definitions of CAIs set out in section 1.3 or is no longer in operation.
-R R Location is not a CAI The location is currently labeled as a CAI but is a residence, a non-CAI business, or is no longer in operation.
-Evidence that the location does not fall within the definitions of CAIs set out in section 1.3 or is no longer in operation.
-Evidence that the location falls within the definitions of CAIs set by set out in section 1.3 or is still operational.
+12 Evidence that the location does not fall within the definitions of CAIs set out in section 1.3 or is no longer in operation.

-13 For example, eligibility for FCC E-rate or Rural Health Care program funding or registration with an appropriate regulatory agency may constitute such evidence, but the Eligible Entity may rely on other reliable evidence that is verifiable by a third party.
+12 For example, eligibility for FCC E-rate or Rural Health Care program funding or registration with an appropriate regulatory agency may constitute such evidence, but the Eligible Entity may rely on other reliable evidence that is verifiable by a third party.